Birmingham

 • British Oak Telephone(0121) 758 5855 1364 Pershore Road Birmingham B30 2XS

-This fine example of a roadside 1920s-style alehouse has an historic interior and features in CAMRA's National Inventory.
+This fine example of a roadside 1920s-style alehouse has an historic interior and is rated at three stars on CAMRA’s National Inventory of Historic Pub Interiors.
 The front bar can be very boisterous at times, with large screen for sports, while the rear rooms are more peaceful.
 Notice the fine wood panelling and superb fireplace in the rear bar.
 There is a large smoking area and a garden for alfresco eating in the summer months.
 Food comes from permanent kitchen residents Original Patty Men.
 Guest beer from nearby Birmingham Brewing Co.

 • Bull Telephone(0121) 333 6757 1 Price Street Birmingham B4 6JU